 - Turn off lights you're not using.
-Better yet, encourage your parents to switch to compact fluorescent light bulbs.
+Better yet, encourage your parents to switch to energy efficient light bulbs, like compact fluorescent light (CFL) or light emitting diodes (LED).
 They last longer and use less energy.
-They do need to be disposed of properly, though, so make sure your mom or dad helps if one breaks.
+The CFLs should be recycled and do need to be disposed of properly, though, so make sure your mom or dad helps if one breaks.

 - Turn off the water when you're brushing your teeth.

-- When you can, walk or ride your bike instead of driving in the car.
+- When you can, walk or ride your bike instead of riding in a car.
 You'll use less gas — and get some exercise!

 - Unplug the chargers for your phone and MP3 player when you're not using them.

 - Put your computer to "sleep" instead of leaving it on with the screensaver running.

 Sometimes people call ours a "throwaway society."
 That means that we're a little too willing to throw away old stuff and buy new stuff.
 Many times, even if you no longer need something, someone else just might.
 For instance, if your baby brother outgrows his plastic basketball hoop, why not give it to another family who has a little kid?
 That's one less plastic basketball set that they need to buy.
 It's also one less large plastic toy that needs to be produced, packaged, and shipped to the toy store.